FreeClimbAPI/Java-Send-Message-Tutorial/README.md

-# Node - Send SMS During Call Tutorial
+# Java - Send SMS During Call Tutorial

 This project serves as a guide to help you build an application with Persephony.
 Specifically, the project will: